Homeschool Diner Logo -- 1960's style sign with atomic starburst

 children do learn by watching you).

-Some children stubbornly set very high standards for
+Some gifted children may stubbornly set very high standards for

 themselves, and seem to have an innate drive for excellence at a